tensorflow/swift/FAQ.md

 print(x)
 ```

-The `Tensor` code is no longer "interrupted" by host code so there's no need for "send"!
+The `Tensor` code is no longer "interrupted" by host code so there's no need for "send".

-### How can I use Python 3 with the `Python` module?
+## How can I use Python 3 with the `Python` module?

 Currently, Swift is hard-coded to use Python 2.7.
 Adding proper Python 3 support is non-trivial but in discussion.
-See issue #13 for more information.
+See [this issue](https://github.com/tensorflow/swift/issues/13) for more information.